briancorbinxyz/overengineering-tictactoe/README.md

 Over-Engineering Tic-Tac-Toe
 ---

-Tic-Tac-Toe in Java deliberately over-engineered to apply features of Java introduced over time - so judge this code with a large helping of context!
+Tic-Tac-Toe in Java deliberately over-engineered to apply features of Java introduced over time.

-Pairs with the ongoing blog post: [Road to JDK 25 - Over-Engineering Tic-Tac-Toe](https://thelifeof.briancorbin.xyz/Library/03-Resources/Road-to-JDK-25---Over-Engineering-Tic-Tac-Toe!) also serialized to Medium @ [Road to JDK 25 - Over-Engineering Tic-Tac-Toe On Medium](https://briancorbinxyz.medium.com/list/road-to-jdk-25-d0f656f66a8f)
+Developed to pair with the ongoing blog post: [Road to JDK 25 - Over-Engineering Tic-Tac-Toe](https://thelifeof.briancorbin.xyz/Library/03-Resources/Road-to-JDK-25---Over-Engineering-Tic-Tac-Toe!) also serialized to Medium @ [Road to JDK 25 - Over-Engineering Tic-Tac-Toe On Medium](https://briancorbinxyz.medium.com/list/road-to-jdk-25-d0f656f66a8f)

 ---